-Acute care nurse practitioners offer needful services to both physician and patient that cannot be offered by other registered nurses (RNs).
-Educational requirements will be different than those of the RN as well.
-Acute care nurse practitioner salaries are comparable to those of other types of nurse practitioner / Advanced Practice Registered Nurses (APRNs).
-They will, however, share the same work conditions as the RN.
+Acute care nurse practitioners offer needful services to both physicians and patients that cannot be offered by other registered nurses (RNs).
+Acute care NP salaries are comparable to those of other types of nurse practitioner / Advanced Practice Registered Nurses (APRNs).
+They will, however, share some of the same work conditions as an RN.

 - Assistance before, during and after an operation

 - Life support administration and service